jurabots/Trivia/Readme.md

 Application is compiled to the `\TriviaGame\bin\Release\net6.0\ folder

 ##Run Server for client
-Navigate to the `\TriviaGame\clientapp\dist path of your file folder in CMD and run the command
+Navigate to the `\TriviaGame\clientapp\dist path of your file folder in CMD as administrator and run the command

 ```bash
 http-server